Administrative rules Administrative rules

 (4) The division may seize any pelt not accompanied by its skull or not having sufficient evidence of biological sex designation attached.

-R657-10-15.
+R657-10-14.
 Permanent Tag.

-(1)(a) Each cougar must be taken by the permit holder to a conservation officer or division office within 48 hours after the date of kill to have a permanent possession tag affixed to the pelt or unskinned carcass and for the removal of a tooth.
+(1)(a) Each cougar must be taken by the license holder to a conservation officer or division office within 48 hours after the date of kill to have a permanent possession tag affixed to the pelt or unskinned carcass and for the removal of a tooth.

 (b) After regular business hours, on weekends, or on holidays, a conservation officer may be reached by contacting the local police dispatch office.